What Is Stoicism? A Simple Guide for Beginners

 How to do it:

-- Write down what's bothering you
+- Write down what is bothering you

-- Sort your concerns into these columns
+- Sort your concerns honestly between them

 How to do it: